ImgBotApp/InternetNL/detail/mail/tls/ciphers/verdict/good_en.md

-Sufficiently secure cipher methods supported.
+All your mail servers support sufficiently secure cipher suites.